Those closest to manufacturing challenges understand them best.

 Either way, it’s up to the engineer to understand the needs of the end user, and to design an app with their experience in mind.

 At Tulip, we’re on a mission to eliminate paper from the shop floor.
 But don’t throw out those notepads yet!
 Instead, use them to diagram the logic and flow of your app.
 (Or, better yet, whiteboard it).

-Manufacturing apps are a flexible, powerful solution precisely because they allow engineers to use conditional logic, event based triggers, variables, and counters, all without writing a single line of code.
+Operations apps are a flexible, powerful solution precisely because they allow engineers to use conditional logic, event based triggers, variables, and counters, all without writing a single line of code.

 This means, however, that the flow of an app might not be trivial.
 For complicated apps, there can be many possible branches in logic, and dozens of variables updated in the course of a single app completion.

 Before jumping into the no code development environment, sketch out the basic progression of steps, the variables you expect to store or update as you go, and any if/then branches that might occur throughout.

 This will help you isolate any design problems, streamline your app’s flow, and improve your own concept of the app’s function and outcome.
 Ultimately, mapping your app makes it much easier to execute a working app.